 Marketing, A.S.
-Degree

 The Marketing associate degree program is for students who wish to enter managerial or proprietary positions in marketing.
-To complete this program, you will take courses in marketing, business, accounting, and general education.
+To complete this program, you will take courses in marketing, business, accounting and general education.

-Students interested in transferring to earn a bachelor's degree should register in the Accounting and Business Administration Transfer Program.
+Students interested in transferring to earn a bachelor's degree should enroll in the Accounting and Business Administration Transfer Program.

-Students may enroll in this program full- or part-time.
-Students must achieve at least a C or better in an accounting course to continue on to the next level.
-Note: All business courses numbered 100 or higher require students to be eligible for ENG 101 except BBG 101, which requires students eligible for ENG 093.
-All accounting courses numbered 100 or higher require students to be eligible for ENG 101 and MAT 095 or higher.
+We recommend that students have a sound foundation in mathematics before entering this program.
+We recommend that all students take the assessment test early to determine their mathematical level.
+Students must achieve at least a C or better in all accounting courses to continue onto the next level.
+Note: all business courses numbered 100 or higher require that students must be eligible for ENG 101, with the exception of BBG 101.

-Marketing Requirements

-Subtotal: 16
+Marketing HAN - -1-10 1111621 mems

+ACC 115 Financial Accounting

+BBG 234 Legal Environment of Business

+BBG 101 Introduction to Business 3 3 3

+Gen Ed ENG 101: Composition

 QM 110 Quantitative Methods for Business 3

-Gen Ed ENG 101: Composition 3
+Subto otal: 16

+ACC 118 Managerial Accounting 4

 BMG 202 Principles of Management 3

-BBG 101 Introduction to Business or

-BBG 234 Legal Environment of Business 3

-ACC 115 Financial Accounting 4

-ACC 118 Managerial Accounting 4

-BBG 232‡ Business Law II or Business Elective 3

 BMG 204 Managerial Communication 3

-Gen Ed ECN 102: Principles of Microeconomics 3
+Gen Ed ECN 102: Principles of Microeconomics 3 3

 Gen Ed Mode 4 3

-ACC 125 Accounting Computer Applications I 3
+Subto otal: 16

 BMK 201 Principles of Marketing 3

 BFN 211 Money & Banking or 3

 BFN 202 Corporate Finance 4

-CSA 115 Windows 2

 Gen Ed PSY 111: General Psychology I 3

-Gen Ed Mode 5 3-4
+Gen Ed ‡ Mode 1 3

-BMK 202 or BBG 295 Principles of Marketing II or Cooperative
+Gen Ed COM 173: Public Speaking 3

+Subtotal : 15-16

-or MAT 165 Education or Elementary Statistics with
+Elective ## Business Elective or MAT 165: Elementary Statistics with

 Computer Applications 3-4

 BMK 241 Principles of Advertising 3

-BMK 140 Retailing or

 BMK 220 Sales 3

-Gen Ed COM 173: Public Speaking 3

-Gen Ed Mode 1 3
+Gen Ed ### Mode 5 3-4